Home » Healthy Nutrition » Nutritious Food

 Can the World’s Current Food Supply Already Meet Our Needs?

-While many have been convinced that the growing nutritional needs of the global population would eventually necessitate a huge area of land be allocated toward growing additional crops, a new study shows that all the of the world could be thoroughly fed, and then some, by the resources the earth has right now.
+While many have been convinced that the growing nutritional needs of the global population would eventually necessitate a huge area of land be allocated toward growing additional crops, a new study shows that all the people of the world could be thoroughly fed, and then some, by the resources the earth has right now.

 crop-productivity